 Even if it was possible to find a bench around the corner, away from the cluster of people, maybe I didn’t always want to interrupt whatever conversation I was having to go somewhere more private to breastfeed.

-However, if a fussy baby and me fumbling with my buttons weren't clear enough clues for present company to deduce that there was going to be some breastfeeding happening, it was not up to me to prepare their delicate psyches for it.
+fussy baby and me fumbling with my buttons weren't clear enough clues for present company to deduce that there was going to be some breastfeeding happening, it was not up to me to prepare their delicate psyches for it.
+Cover Up

-My son was born in July.
+born in July.
 It was seriously hot for the next three months, so I didn’t love the idea of draping anything over my chest and his face when the sweat factor was already high.
+Apologize

 What jumpstarted my progress in being less apologetic was realizing how ridiculous it would sound to say, “Sorry, I just need to feed the baby.”
 Like sating an infant’s hunger was inconveniencing another human being.